kaleidos/django-sampledatahelper/README.rst

-    tags(max_tags): Return a string with some tags separated by commas db_object(model): Return a random object from the database db_object_from_queryset(queryset): Return a random object from the queryset
+    tags(max_tags): Return a string with some tags separated by commas db_object(model): Return a random object from the database db_object_from_queryset(queryset): Return a random object from the queryset phone(locale, country_code): Generate a phone number from a country with or without country code zip_code(locale): Generate a zip code for a country zip_code